 You always want to apply a least privileged approach to all your accounts, especially service accounts such as the ones we will be using with our MIM management agents.

 To keep things simple, our environment has user accounts in an OU named TFC Users.
 We then need to give MIM the required permissions to manage the objects.
-Right-click on the OU and run the delegate control wizard.
+Right-click on the OU, and run the delegate control wizard.
 Give the AD MA account, SVC-ADMA, management permissions on user (and maybe group) objects.
 In some cases, the aforementioned wizard might give the AD MA account more permissions than needed.
 If, for example, MIM should only be able to create and manage the objects but not delete them, we need to adjust the permissions in order to use the least privileged approach.

 Directory replication